KEIB: KIIS

 KMPC returned to standards a few years later, which hurt KPRZ.
-The station ended its standards format New Year's Eve 1984, and became KIIS AM again.
+The station ended its standards format on New Year's Eve 1984, and became KIIS AM again.
 KIIS carried a virtual simulcast of KIIS-FM's programming, although with different DJs during middays and afternoons and programming being delayed by up to 3 minutes, to avoid FCC restrictions on simulcasting.
 Around 1988, this would transition to a full-time simulcast when the FCC relaxed the rules on major market stations simulcasting each other.

 KXTA

-On March 10, 1997, KIIS became sports radio KXTA, the flagship station of the Los Angeles Dodgers.
-The KIIS call letters would later resurface in Santa Clarita in 1998, with another simulcast of KIIS-FM (that station is now known as KHTS, having changed its call letters in 2003).
+On March 10, 1997, KIIS became sports radio KXTA, the flagship station of the Los Angeles Dodgers.The KIIS call letters would later resurface in Santa Clarita in 1998, with another simulcast of KIIS-FM (that station is now known as KHTS, having changed its call letters in 2003).

 XTRA Sports 1150 flipped to Fox Sports 1150 for a time.

 In 2003, KXTA, by this time a Clear Channel Communications station, was falling off in the ratings and had lost the Dodgers to KFWB.
 KXTA flipped back to XTRA Sports, this time on both 1150 AM and 690 AM, the successful XTRA in San Diego.